-Learn part of speech with a childhood poem
+Learn parts of speech with a childhood poem

 I discovered this childhood poem that I hadn’t read before.